Programs & Residencies

-Since its initiation in 1981, the Poet-in-Residence program has brought a writer of national or international renown to spend a semester at Bucknell University each spring semester.
+Since its initiation in 1981, the Poet-in-Residence program has brought a writer of national or international renown for an extended stay at Bucknell University each spring semester.
 The program is intended to honor the achievements of an accomplished poet, providing him or her with the opportunity to work with limited academic obligations.

 - Roth Residence in Creative Writing

 Named for the Pulitzer Prize-winning Bucknell graduate and established in the fall of 1993, the Roth Residence offers an emerging writer four months of unfettered writing time during Bucknell's fall semester, without formal academic obligations.

 The Seminar for Younger Poets, one of the Center's longest running programs, provides an extended opportunity for undergraduate poets from universities across the country to write and to be guided by established poets.
 Based on the model of professional artists’ colonies, the Seminar is held for three weeks each June.

 The Sojka Series brings a distinguished poet to Bucknell for a visit each fall.
 In addition to presenting a reading, the Sojka poet meets in an informal venue with students and other members of the Bucknell community.

 Initiated in 1998, the Stadler Fellowships offer a recent MFA or MA creative writing graduate in poetry the opportunity to receive professional training in arts administration and literary editing along with time to complete a first manuscript of poems.